-The board has established a Remuneration Committee.
-Following the appointment of Richard S Treagus and Bruce A Hancox to the board on 9 July 2014, these independent, non-executive directors formed the Remuneration Committee.
+The members of the Remuneration Committee are Richard S Treagus and Bruce A Hancox, being independent, nonexecutive directors.
 Given the circumstances that prevailed during the year the Remuneration Committee did not meet.

 The Remuneration Committee assists the board to discharge its responsibilities to attract and retain senior executives and directors who will create value for shareholders.
 The Remuneration Committee advises the board on remuneration and incentive policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for senior executives and directors.